tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/最佳实践/数据容灾备份/基于跨地域复制的容灾高可用架构_intl_en.md

 Normally, both your master read request linkage and write request linkage point to bucket A, and all incremental data will be automatically, incrementally, and synchronously replicated to bucket B as backup data.
 You can add a network quality detection module to the upload or download program at the business side, allowing the read and write request linkages to quickly switch to bucket B when a failure is detected in bucket A.

 >Network quality detection can be implemented based on SCF.
-For more information, please see Scheduled Automatic Testing and Alarming via Email.
 You can change the URLs to be automatically tested to the domain names of the master and slaver buckets by modifying the function code and change the alarming code snippets to other measures required by your business.

 ## High-Availability Scheme Based on Cross-Region Replication